 - Allow potted herbs to moderately dry out, but not wilt, between watering.
 A good indication that you need to water your potted herbs is if 3 to 4 inches of the soil already feels dry to the touch.

 - Don't water from above but wet the soil instead.
 Excess water in the leaves can cause fungal infection and other diseases.
-You can soak potted herbs in water.
+You can also soak potted herbs in water.
 Lining the base of your pots with gravel, stones or grit will ensure that water will drain out from the soil.
 This will also prevent the soil from re-absorbing water if it's sitting on a saucer.

 - The smaller the pot, the faster it dries out.
 So water herbs in small pots more frequently.

-- Terra cotta and unglazed clay pots allow moisture in the soil to evaporate more quickly so the herbs in these types of containers need to be watered more often than those in plastic, metal and glazed pots.
+- Terra cotta and unglazed clay pots allow moisture in the soil to evaporate more quickly.
+So the herbs in these types of containers need to be watered more often than those in plastic, metal, and glazed pots.

-- It's best to water during morning before your potted herbs are exposed to the heat of the sun.
+- It's best to water during the morning before your potted herbs are exposed to the heat of the sun.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.